-Kelly's Heroes is a comedy/war movie made by MGM.
+Kelly's Heroes is a 1970 comedy/war movie made by MGM.
 It stars Clint Eastwood, Telly Savalas, Don Rickles, Donald Sutherland, and Carroll O'Connor.
 It's about a squad of American soldiers in World War II France who learn about a secret stash of German gold in a bank deep behind enemy lines.
 Unappreciated by their clueless, profiteering captain and continually denied any chance at decent R&R, they are ripe for the promise of heroic adventure and enthusiastically embark on their new, unauthorized mission.
-With the help of tank commander Oddball and his squad of misfits, an incompetent artillery officer, a greedy supply officer, a marching band, a grave digger battalion, and eventually the very Germans they set out to fight, they might just succeed, and in the process win an improbable victory for the Allied forces.
+With the help of tank commander Oddball and his squad of misfits, an incompetent artillery officer, a greedy supply officer, a marching band, and a grave digger battalion, they stand to make a fortune.

-All Germans Are Nazis: Averted.
-In fact, the word "Nazi" is never spoken once.
+All Germans Are Nazis: Averted; the word "Nazi" is never spoken once.
 The Germans are just called "Germans", or sometimes "Krauts".
 The German tank commander starts a Nazi salute (presumably out of habit, not out of conviction) but stops himself after getting a stern look from Kelly.

 Chekhov's Gun: The paint shells that Oddball's tank carries show up again at an inopportune moment: ambushing a Tiger tank.
 Fortunately, the Tiger is unable to retaliate before they can load a live round.